 A few parting thoughts for you:

 First, don’t despair of finding the perfect match.
 Look for unattached people who share your interests, join an online dating service, whatever.
-Because our personality type is a bit off-center, it may very likely take you much longer to find someone who can handle you.
+Because our personality type is a bit off-centre, it may very likely take you much longer to find someone who can handle you.
 That’s fine.

 Second, don’t hide who you are from the person who will spend the rest of your lives together.
-You may not be comfortable letting the public, or even your parents and best friends, know about the crossdressing.
+You may not be comfortable letting the public, or even your parents and best mates, know about the crossdressing.
 Bringing it up on a first date may be more than she’s ready to handle.
 But once you’re sure she is “the one”, once your mate has every reason to know that you care about her and want to make her happy, don’t go into marriage with such a huge secret.
 I pretty much followed my proposal with my confession in the same conversation, leading up to it gently: “Before you say yes, there’s something else you should know about me… that time I dressed up for Halloween isn’t the only time I do that stuff.
 It’s a part of me that I have lived with for my entire life, and I don’t want it to be a secret between us.
 If that bothers you, I understand… but know that I love you with all my heart and I want to do anything I can to make you happy.”
 Something along those lines, anyway.

 Third, don’t obsess too much over analyzing yourself.
 I know there’s something deeper than “I feel more comfortable in a dress than in trousers”, because I don’t just wear any random thing off the women’s side of the store and call it good.
 I am attracted to specific types of dresses, mainly overly-feminine, old-fashioned styles (remember Laura Ingalls!).
 That scratches some psychological itch I don’t understand, and after 50 years I just don’t care enough to explore it any further.
 If you want to see a shrink about it go for it, but I doubt you’ll get any answers that satisfy you.